tim-hardcastle/Pipefish/README.md

 - Interactive error messages and trace
 - Logging
 - A helpful way of writing tests from the REPL
-- A Functional Core / Imperative Shell architecture
+- A Functional Core / Imperative Shell architecture[^fcis]
 - Turns into a server on demand
 - Microservices
 - Role-based access management
 - Syntax highlighting

+[^fcis] : See [Functional core / imperative shell](https://github.com/tim-hardcastle/Charm/blob/main/docs/functional-core-imperative-shell.md) for an explanation of the paradigm and how Charm implements it.

 ## Getting started